databrad/Devops_brade_project/README.md

 The CI runs the test with pytest, build the the container app and push it to my docker repository.
 The CD part is not implemented because I am only working on a dev environment.
 To run the pipeline, I first need to launch on my machine the agent that will be responsible to execute the pipeline.
-To create an agent to run your pipeline with your personalcomputer, read [personnal agent](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/windows-agent?view=azure-devops).
+To create an agent to run your pipeline with your personalcomputer, read <a href="https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/windows-agent?view=azure-devops" target="_blank">personnal agent</a>.

 ![agent](images/Capture20.PNG)
 we see that the agent is listening for job, let's trigger our pipeline.